tvst/htbuilder/README.md

 ```

 To specify both attributes and children, first specify the attributes using
-keyword args, then pass the children afterwards by passing them **inside a new
+keyword args, then pass the children afterwards **inside a new
 set of parentheses**:

 ```py